json-schema-org/referencing/draft-handrews-jri.md

 A context specification incorporates JRI into a data format that describes JSON Pointer-compatible documents.
 Such a specification MUST normatively reference this specification, and MUST specify any relevant context-specific requirements that this specification defers to context specifications.[^3]

 [^3]: Should a root object be mandated?
 If not, how much variation to accommondate.
 Should a root object have to allow JRI keywords?  **No, because OAS does not (and probably AsyncAPI does not either).**

+## Fragments and secondary resources

+Context specifications that do not define media types, or that define media types without a defined fragment syntax, SHOULD NOT incorporate `$anchor` into the specification.

+Context media types that define a fragment syntax SHOULD further constrain the syntax of `$anchor` to the set of fragments valid for that media type.
+Any fragment syntax that correlates with the inherent structure of the document SHOULD be forbidden to avoid defining a fragment that conflicts with the document structure.

+## Locations {#context-loc}

+If the data format described by the context specification has a root object that allows JRI keywords, the structure of the objects under under location keywords SHOULD have the same structure as the root object, and MUST allow all JRI keywords that are allowed in the root object.

 ## Incorporating a subset of JRI